BERT-as-a-Judge: A Robust Alternative to Lexical Methods for Efficient Reference-Based LLM Evaluation: Experimental Protocol

 \subsection{Assessment of Evaluation Quality}

-\paragraph{Metric.} We assess each method by its accuracy against synthetic labels from Nemotron-Super-v1.5,\footnote{For methods producing scores between 0 and 1 (e.g., encoder models with soft probabilities), we use a default threshold of 0.5.} reflecting how well it predicts whether a given answer is correct or incorrect.\footnote{To estimate performance with respect to human annotations, we apply a correction based on the observed agreement between human and synthetic labels (\autoref{sec:labeling}); results are reported in \autoref{sec:human_labels}.}
+\paragraph{Metric.} We assess each method by its accuracy against synthetic labels from Nemotron-Super-v1.5,\footnote{For methods producing scores between 0 and 1 (e.g., encoder models with soft probabilities), we use a default threshold of 0.5.} reflecting how well it predicts whether a given answer is correct or incorrect.\footnote{\autoref{sec:human_labels} provides a detailed analysis of the agreement between synthetic and human labels, showing that evaluating on synthetic labels does not introduce any substantial bias.}

-\paragraph{Benchmarks.} We assess all evaluation methods on the full set of tasks introduced in \autoref{sec:dataset_generation}, including both the test splits of tasks used during encoder training (\autoref{sec:evaluation_methods}) and the tasks reserved exclusively for out-of-domain evaluation.
+\paragraph{Benchmarks.} We assess all evaluation methods on the full set of tasks introduced in \autoref{sec:dataset_generation}, including both the test splits of tasks used during encoder training (\autoref{sec:evaluation_methods}) and the tasks reserved exclusively for out-of-domain evaluation.\footnote{We also provide preliminary multilingual results on the translated version of MMLU \citep{dac2023okapi} in \autoref{sec:multilingual_results}.}